haveibeensquatted/twistrs/README.md

 <img align="left" width="20%" height="20%" src="res/logo-x1024.png">

-> Twistr is a Domain name permutation and enumeration library powered by Rust & Rayon.
+> Twistr is a Domain name permutation and enumeration library powered by Rust.
 It aims to directly port the well-known [dnstwist](https://github.com/elceef/dnstwist) tool allowing for fast and flexible interfacing capabilities with the core libraries based on client's requirements.

 <br/><br/><br/><br/><br/><br/>